2025-04-25 00:09:00 +0800 CST By Alison Perry

 4. Stay Physically Active

-Regular activities like walking, yoga, or tai chi can promote faster sleep onset and deeper sleep.
+Regular physical activity like walking, yoga, or tai chi can help older adults fall asleep faster and enjoy deeper sleep.
 Avoid intense exercise close to bedtime.

 5. Limit Stimulants and Heavy Meals

-Avoid caffeine, nicotine, and heavy meals before bed.
-A light snack, like a banana or warm milk, can be more conducive to sleep.
+Avoid caffeine, nicotine, and heavy meals before bedtime.
+If hungry at night, opt for a light snack like a banana or a glass of warm milk.

 6. Practice Mindfulness and Relaxation Techniques

-Techniques such as meditation, progressive muscle relaxation, and guided imagery can help calm the mind for restful sleep.
+Techniques such as meditation, progressive muscle relaxation, and guided imagery can help calm the mind and prepare the body for restful sleep.

 Long-Term Strategies for Better Sleep